What is GAAP?

 GAAP is set forth in 10 primary principles, as follows:

-- Principle of consistency: This principle ensures that consistent standards are followed in financial reporting.
+- Principle of consistency: This principle ensures that consistent standards are followed in financial reporting from period to period.

-- Principle of permanent methods: Closely related to the previous principle is that of consistent procedures and practices being applied in accounting and financial reporting.
+- Principle of permanent methods: Closely related to the previous principle is that of consistent procedures and practices being applied in accounting and financial reporting to allow comparison.

 - Principle of prudence: All reporting of financial data is to be factual, reasonable, and not speculative.